 2. Shares a concurrent Standard of Care (SoC) group

-4. Uses interim analysis to stop ineffective treatments early
+3. Uses interim analysis to stop ineffective treatments early and allows new interventions added over a time

 Goal: To find effective intervention that can delay disease progression or prevent kidney failure in adults with biopsy-confirmed IgAN in South Asian population.